gbmhunter/blog/content/programming/signal-processing/digital-filters/_index.md

 For example, for the points `\( x[0] = 2, x[1] = 6, x[2] = 9, x[3] = 4, x[4] = 3 \)`, with a windows size of `\(M = 3\)`, then `\( y[1] = \frac{6 + 9 + 4}{3} \)`.
 Left-handed filters of this type can be calculated in real-time (`\(y[i]\)` can be found as soon as `\(x[i]\)` is known).

-The window can also be centered aroung the output signal (a symmetric moving average filter), with the following adjustment of the limits:
+The window can also be centered around the output signal (a symmetric moving average filter), with the following adjustment of the limits:

 <p>$$ y[i] = \frac{1}{M} \sum\limits_{j=-(M-1)/2}^{+(M-1)/2} x[i+j] $$</p>